 Frequently Asked Questions

-How does matching alumni and students work?
+How does matching alumni/professional and students work?

 - When students sign up, we collect information on major, field of interest, and location.
 We use this to compare with the alumni sign ups that include location, company and professional role.
 Once we match as many students and alumni as possible, we send an email connecting the two and providing a few pointers on how to move forward.